-Leon (APA-48), originally planned as Sea Dolphin (AP-93), was renamed Leon 3 October 1942; redesignated APA-48 1 February 1943; laid down 6 February 1943 by Ingalls Shipbuilding Co., Pascagoula, Miss., under a Maritime Commission contract; launched 19 June 1943; sponsored by Mrs. Earl K. Hammett; accepted by the Navy and commissioned 11 September 1943 for transfer to Bethlehem Steel Shipyard, Brooklyn, for conversion; decommissioned 27 September 1943; and recommissioned in full 12 February 1944, Capt.
+Originally projected as Sea Dolphin, Leon (APA-48) was laid down on 6 February 1943 at Pascagoula, Miss., by Ingalls Shipbuilding Co., under a Maritime Commission contract (M.C.
+Hull 428); launched on 19 June 1943; sponsored by Mrs. Earl K. Hammett; accepted by the Navy and commissioned on 11 September 1943 for transfer to Bethlehem Steel Shipyard, Brooklyn, N.Y., for conversion; decommissioned on 27 September 1943; and recommissioned in full on 12 February 1944, Capt.
 Bruce B. Adell in command.

-Upon arrival in Norfolk 24 February Leon received her quota of landing craft and underwent shakedown.
-With 1,345 Marines of the 47th Replacement Battalion and 195 Seabees embarked, she departed Norfolk 18 March for the Pacific, arriving Pearl Harbor 7 April.
+Upon arrival in Norfolk, Va., on 24 February 1944 Leon received her allotment of landing craft and underwent shakedown.
+With 1,345 marines of the 47th Replacement Battalion and 195 Seabees (Navy Construction Battalion) embarked, she departed Norfolk on 18 March for the Pacific, arriving at Pearl Harbor, Territory of Hawaii, on 7 April.

-By this time a great store of battle experience in operations had been gained since the early landings in the Solomon Islands.
-With the United States now controlling many of the Gilbert and Marshall Islands, Leon and elements of the 4th Marine Division practiced and rehearsed almost 2 months for the next leapfrog into the Marianas.
-As part of TG 52.4, she sortied from Honolulu 29 May.
-The invasion fleet rendezvoused at Eniwetok and arrived off Saipan 15 June.
-On D-Day Leon’s beach party and boats, in the midst of enemy artillery and mortar fire, successfully put ashore their Marines although three boats were lost.
-Nine days later she departed and arrived Pearl Harbor 20 July.
+By that time a great store of battle experience in operations had been gained since the early landings in the Solomon Islands.
+With the U.S. controlling many of the Gilbert and Marshall Islands, Leon and elements of the 4th Marine Division practiced and rehearsed almost two months for the next operation into the Marianas.
+As part of Task Group (TG) 52.4, she sortied from Honolulu on 29 May 1944.
+The invasion fleet rendezvoused at Eniwetok and arrived off Saipan on 15 June.
+On D-Day, Leon’s beach party and boats, in the midst of enemy artillery and mortar fire, successfully put ashore their marines although three boats were lost.
+Nine days later, she departed and arrived at Pearl Harbor on 20 July.
 Again the cycle of training and invasion repeated itself.
-This time the 81st Infantry Division was embarked with the Palau Islands as the objective.
-On 17 September her boats put 1,404 troops ashore on Angaur Island.
-Recalled from the area 23 September, she proceeded to Manus Island in the Admiralty group.
+This time, Leon had embarked troops of the 81st Infantry Division with the Palau Islands as the objective.
+On 17 September, Leon put 1,404 soldiers ashore on Angaur Island.
+Recalled from the area on 23 September, she proceeded to Manus Island in the Admiralty group.

 Preparations now were underway for the invasion of the Philippines.
-Leon transported elements of the 1st Calvary Division to Leyte from 16 to 22 October, and on a repeat voyage debarked troops of the 77th Division there on 23 November.
+Leon transported elements of the 1st Calvary Division to Leyte from 16 to 22 October 1944, and on a repeat voyage debarked troops of the 77th Division there on 23 November.
 Leon, as part of Rear Adm.
-R. L. Connoley's Reinforcement Group 77.9, brought troops from both Noemfoor and Leyte to Lingayen Gulf, Luzon, on 11 and 27 January, respectively.
+Richard L. Conolly’s Reinforcement Group (TG 77.9), brought troops from both Noemfoor and Leyte to Lingayen Gulf, Luzon, on 11 and 27 January, respectively.

-Completing the latter debarkation, the attack transport sailed to Guadalcanal to prepare for the Okinawa campaign.
-Departing 15 March with members of the 11th Special Construction Battalion and 6th Division Marines, including a platoon of war dogs, she arrived off the landing area on Easter Sunday, D-Day, 1 April.
-After her troops were ashore Leon remained to unload cargo.
+Completing the latter debarkation, Leon sailed to Guadalcanal to prepare for the Okinawa campaign.
+Departing on 15 March 1945 with men of the 11th Special Construction Battalion and 6th Division Marines, including a platoon of war dogs, she arrived off the landing area on Easter Sunday, D-Day, on 1 April.
+After her troops were ashore, Leon remained to unload cargo.
 The night of 4 April in a high wind she slipped a dragging anchor and worked her way skillfully through the crowded anchorage to sea and the next day departed for Saipan.

-After a drydock period at Pearl Harbor she had the pleasant task 31 May to 6 June of transporting 299 Waves and a vast quantity of mail from San Francisco to Pearl Harbor.
+After a dry dock period at Pearl Harbor she had the pleasant task on 31 May to 6 June of transporting 299 WAVEs [Women Accepted for Volunteer Service] and a vast quantity of mail from San Francisco to Pearl Harbor.